Julia-Tempering/Pigeons.jl/docs/src/distributed.md

 This strategy is used extensively in Pigeons to ensure correctness.
-In contrast, testing equality in distribution, while possible (e.g., see [Geweke, 2004](https://www.jstor.org/stable/27590449#metadata_info_tab_contents)), incurs additional false positive error due to statistical error.
+In contrast, testing equality in distribution, while possible (e.g., see [Geweke, 2004](https://www.jstor.org/stable/27590449#metadata_info_tab_contents)), incurs additional false negative due to statistical error.

 Two factors tend to cause violations of Parallelism Invariance: